Bouhm/stardew-valley-mods/NPCMapLocationsMod/SMAPI/readme.txt

-Go to the directory containing "StardewModdingAPI" and place in "Mods" directory
+Go to the directory containing "StardewModdingAPI" and place "NPCMapLocations" in the "Mods" directory

+Go to {Directory containing StardewValley.exe}\Content\Characters and place "NPCMarkers"